-The answer to this question is dependent upon a number of factors some specific to your company’s health insurance scheme and some specific to the medical condition.
+The answer to this question depends on a number of factors.
+Some are specific to your company’s Health Insurance scheme and some specific to the medical condition.

-With a fully medically underwritten scheme you would disclose your past medical history when joining the scheme and the insurer will make a judgement based on the information disclosed as to whether any exclusions are to be added to your plan.
+With a fully medically underwritten scheme you disclose your past medical history when joining the scheme.
+The insurer then makes a judgement based on the information disclosed as to whether any exclusions are to be added to your plan.

 For a comparison of full medical underwriting and moratorium underwriting for PMI, you can read our guide.

 If your company scheme is large enough (typically at least between 20-25 members), the policy can be underwritten on a medical history disregarded basis.

 On this basis, there is no need to declare your medical history and your employees’ acute pre-existing medical conditions will covered upon joining the scheme.

 Finally, note that, regardless of the policy underwriting, insurers don’t tend to cover the general everyday treatment of chronic conditions.
 Private medical insurance provides you with access to private healthcare for the treatment of acute conditions, which are conditions that can be treated and then pass.